Updated: June 28, 2022

-The monthly remittances I received every month amounts to almost 100,000/month.
-We paid off his outstanding debts in 6 months, that is around 80,000 and still gives financial support to his family at 15,000 per month.
+The monthly remittances I received every month amount to almost 100,000/month.
+We paid off his outstanding debts in 6 months, which is around 80,000, and still gives financial support to his family at 15,000 per month.

 We also had a 100,000 OFW loan to be paid for a year.
 The remaining amount is still too much for me and my baby’s expenses every month.
 Expenses being just food and communication bills (internet and mobile phone) as we live with my father in the province.
 My baby also doesn’t have a lot of expenses because we are breastfeeding, which means free milk and more savings and we use cloth diapers.